Employment

 • Faculty may also be required to attend other academic events, at the request of the Vice President for Academic Life.

 • Maintain effective communication with the College via the Vice President of Academic Life.
-During the academic year and summer, the official form of communication between the College and the faculty is via campus e-mail and it is important faculty check their campus email frequently.
+During the academic year and summer, the official form of communication between the College and the faculty is via campus e-mail and so it is important for the faculty to check and respond to their College e-mail frequently.

 • Spend at least 30 hours each week on campus involved in providing effective, relevant instruction and performing other College responsibilities, while spending 10 hours each week on campus providing office hours to students.

-• Master’s degree in English and/or Communications or an appropriate closely related field; Doctorate preferred.
-Must have earned 18 graduate credits in English and/or Communications.
+• Master's degree in Mathematics or an appropriate closely related field; Doctorate preferred.
+Must have earned at least 18 graduate credits of Mathematics courses.

 • Meet the SACSCOC criteria for teaching undergraduate courses.